hhvm/user-documentation/guides/hack/05-statements/44-using.md

 omitted, we cannot access the object directly inside the block.

 Within the block, there are limits to what we can do with `$f1`.
 Specifically, we *cannot* assign to it again or make copies of it.
-And to pass it to a function, we must mark the function’s corresponding parameter with the [attribute __AcceptDisposable](../attributes/predefined-attributes.md#__AcceptDisposable).
+And to pass it to a function, we must mark the function's corresponding parameter with the [attribute __AcceptDisposable](../attributes/predefined-attributes.md#__AcceptDisposable).
 We can also call methods on the object that `$f1` designates.
 Consider the following: